AzizaT3/Makeup-Generator/README.md

 In the beginning, this course posed a significant challenge for me.
 I contemplated dropping it multiple times due to falling far behind in my work.
 However, after re-watching videos, reviewing the material, and seeking assistance whenever needed, I successfully navigated through the semester.
 I particularly relished the projects and group assignments we undertook in class.
 Working collaboratively in groups helped me learn more, and I also found value in watching instructional videos on YouTube.
 Through these activities, I finally grasped the concepts of Python, attained proficiency in writing code, and cultivated a better overall understanding of coding.

-One thing I want to learn more about is how to implement computer vision to identify any skin concerns and generate a list of skincare/makeup for you.
+One thing I want to learn more about is how to implement computer vision to identify any skin concerns and generate a list of skincare routines for you.
 Additionally, I want to learn how to advance this project further in the future.